• Skip to main content

 18 June 2014 by Gramilano Leave a Comment

 Meryl Streep will play Maria Callas in a filmed version of Terrence McNally’s play Master Class.
 New York Post's Page Six reported that HBO would start filming in January of 2015.
-Mike Nichols - … [Read more...] about Meryl Streep to play Maria Callas in HBO’s film of McNally’s Master Class
+Mike Nichols - who … [Read more...] about Meryl Streep to play Maria Callas in HBO’s film of McNally’s Master Class

 Milan celebrates one of its most-loved actresses as she turns 80